Kajal Aggarwal: Commercial success and career progression (2013–2017)

 The year 2016 saw Aggarwal appear in five films.
 She first played Arshi, a princess opposite Pawan Kalyan, in Sardaar Gabbar Singh.
 Critical reaction of the film was mixed to negative, though Aggarwal's performance was positive.
 A reviewer from the Deccan Chronicle wrote: "Kajal plays the perfect princess and looks beautiful and elegant.
 In fact, she is a breath of air in the film".
 The film grossed ₹900 million worldwide, becoming a moderate success.
 In Srikanth Addala's Brahmotsavam, she played an NRI Kashi opposite Mahesh Babu.
 It became a major critical and commercial failure.
 Among the female leads, her performance as a "new age girl" was well received, despite the role having a limited screen time.
 She next appeared opposite Randeep Hooda in Do Lafzon Ki Kahani, playing Jenny, a blind girl who later becomes a doctor.
 Rediff.coms Namrata Thakker found her to be "decent" and was appreciative of her chemistry with Hooda.
-Her long delayed film Final Cut of Director was her next releas.
+Her long delayed film Final Cut of Director was her next release.
 Though completed in 2008, it was released in 2016, after 8 years.
 In her last film of the year, she played Divya, who reconcile with her husband opposite Jiiva in Kavalai Vendam.
 Sreedhar Pillai of Firstpost stated, "Present throughout the film, Kajal looks a million bucks."
 She also had a special dance appearance in Janatha Garage, that year.
 That song, titled "Pakka Local", was well received by the audience.

 Aggarwal played Yazhini, a CTS officer's wife opposite Ajith Kumar in Vivegam, her first release of 2017.
 The film was a moderate success at the box office.
 Sowmya Rajendran took note of her comic scene in the film.
 She then reunited with Vijay in Mersal, where she played a doctor, Anu.
 The film was a major commercial success and became one of the highest-grossing Tamil films.
 She next appeared opposite Chiranjeevi in Khaidi No. 150.
 A box office success, it became one of the highest-grossing Telugu films.
 Teja's Nene Raju Nene Mantri, opposite Rana Daggubati was her last release of the year.
 She played a strong wife of a Chief minister.
 Hemanth Kumar noted, "Kajal is the film's biggest revelation.
 You can feel her pain, her warmth and her anger in moments of heartbreak."
 Purnima Sriram Iyer stated, "Kajal looks her best and reminds us why she is among the leading actresses of the industry."
 The film was a commercial success.
 Her performance won her the SIIMA Award for Best Actress – Telugu.